linrongbin16/colorbox.nvim/README.md

     --- @type "startup"|"interval"|"filetype"
     timing = "startup",

+    -- (Optional) filter color by color name.
+For now there're two types of filters:
+    -- 1. the "primary" filter: only the primary colors will be selected, other variants will be skip.
+    -- 2. the function filter: colors will be filtered if function return true.
+    --
     --- @type "primary"|fun(color:string):boolean|nil
     filter = nil,

+    -- (Optional) setup plugin before running `colorscheme {color}`.
     --- @type table<string, function>
     setup = {
         ["projekt0n/github-nvim-theme"] = function()